 Kitbashed is a kind of ebook in which I attempt to map the origins of Star Wars.
 It covers everthing from Lucas's earliest student films, European cinema of the time, westerns, samurai films, war films, comic books, artists, composers, and so on and so forth, up to and including the release of Star Wars in 1977.
 It's pretty nerdy.

-Kitbashing is the technique of using bits from off-the-shelf model kits to detail custom-built models.
-It was a technique perfected during the production of Star Wars.
+Kitbashing is the technique of using bits from off-the-shelf model kits to detail custom-built models, perfected during the production of Star Wars.
 It's also the title I chose for my project about how George Lucas and his artists perfected the process of transforming existing books, comics, movies and ideas into the fantasy spectacular that is Star Wars.

 While also meant as a map of the influences that were drawn on to create the worlds of Star Wars, it's at the same time a deep dive into the creative process and a unique look at how the boy who grew up with Flash Gordon, became the man who created one of the most popular entertainment franchises of all time.

 Sometime in the early- to mid-1980s my family moved to the small town of Hobro in Denmark, and I started in second grade at a new school.
 By lunch time we had turned the swing set into the Millennium Falcon and—not a stretch of the imagination—the hallways of the school into the Death Star.
 My new best friend, whom I'd met a couple of hours earlier took on the mantle of Han and I, Luke (I was always Luke).